AnCaste/LIPIC/README.md

-Thanks to Prof. Ilario Losito, Dr. Davide Coniglio and the other co-workers pertaining to Prof. Tommaso Cataldi’s research group (University of Bari, Italy) for the development of the LIPIC theoretical background.
+Thanks to Prof. Ilario Losito, Dr. Davide Coniglio and the other co-workers pertaining to Prof. Tommaso Cataldi’s research group (University of Bari, Italy) for their contribution to the development of the LIPIC theoretical background.